So this is what it looks like from the other side of the fence.

 What are your blog’s policies?
 I will start simple and evolve or expand it where or when necessary:

 - Be nice.

 - No heated arguments.

 - No personal attacks upon myself or others.

 Most FtB writers have…animated conversations, to put it politely.
-I’m definitely not making comment on other people’s blogs by saying or having those two rules.
+I’m not making comment on other people’s blogs by saying or having those rules.
 It’s more a stylistic choice than about controlling conversations.
-Not allowing either doesn’t prevent anyone from saying or doing such things elsewhere, and it doesn’t tread on anyone’s rights or ability to speak here.
+Not allowing certain things doesn’t prevent anyone from saying or doing such things elsewhere, and it doesn’t tread on anyone’s rights or ability to speak here.

 Where’s your old content?
 Transferring my earlier blog posts will take a little time.
 I have already tried transferring data from Blogger to WordPress, and they don’t want to play nice with each other.
 I’ll keep a link to the old content until I figure things out.

 In the meantime, questions and comments are welcome.